slazav/py_patcher/Readme.md

 ### py_patcher - patcher for binary files

-This is a python version of `FirmwarePatcher` (without actual patches).
+This is a python version of `FirmwarePatcher`.

 The original AlexWhiter's `FirmwarePatcher` can patch Garmin firmware to remove jnx map restrictions.
 It's a windows program without source code.